Who are Community Health Workers and why are they important?

 - Park-It-Markets (Solano County)

-:Providing support and pass through funding to health centers to support CHWs serving families with children aged 0-5. - Participating on Sonoma County Department of Health Services’ CHW Advisory Council to help develop a shared framework for CHWs in Sonoma County
+- Participating on Sonoma County Department of Health Services’ CHW Advisory Council to help develop a shared framework for CHWs in Sonoma County.

 - Partnering with the Northern California Center for Well-Being and Touro University of California to develop a North Bay CHW Training Program that aligns with the training requirements being put forward by the State of California for CHWs to be reimbursed by Medi-Cal.